MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/credssp-encryption-oracle-remediation.md

 ---
 title: Error (CredSSP encryption oracle remediation) when you try to RDP to a Windows VM in Azure
-description: Fixes an issue in which you receive a CredSSP encryption oracle remediation error when you try to RDP to a Windows VM in Azure. ms.date: 07/21/2020 ms.prod-support-area-path: ms.reviewer:
+description: Fixes an issue that you receive a CredSSP encryption oracle remediation error when you try to RDP to a Windows VM in Azure. ms.date: 07/21/2020 ms.prod-support-area-path: ms.reviewer: